bcgsc/mavis/docs/background/theory.md

 !!! note
-    the most common fragment size is the unmutated \'normal\' fragment
+    the most common fragment size is the unmutated 'normal' fragment

 With the above assumptions we take the median fragment size to be the